metablaster/WindowsFirewallRuleset/Readme/FAQ.md

     - Custom session configuration is created which is used for firewall deployment
     - WMI Provider plugin is enabled which is required for CIM to work

-6. Following default firewall rules are recreated in control panel firewall
+6. Following default firewall rules are recreated or removed in control panel firewall

     - Rules for Network Discovery, File and Printer Sharing, WinRM and WinRM compatibility rules